Tripp Self: Federal judicial service

 On July 13, 2017, President Donald Trump nominated Self to serve as a United States District Judge of the United States District Court for the Middle District of Georgia, to the seat vacated by Judge C. Ashley Royal, who assumed senior status on September 1, 2016.
 On October 4, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 26, 2017, his nomination was reported out of committee by a voice vote.
 On March 1, 2018, the United States Senate invoked cloture on his nomination by an 85–12 vote.
 On March 5, 2018, his nomination was confirmed by an 85–11 vote.
 He received his commission on March 7, 2018.

 Notable cases

 In February 2022, Self issued an injunction forbidding the Air Force from requiring an officer to be vaccinated against COVID-19, as against her religious objections.
-Responding to the Air Force's argument that vaccinations were necessary to promote military readiness, Self questioned the efficacy of the COVID vaccine, asking whether "a COVID-19 vaccine really provide more sufficient protection [than "natural immunity"]?
-This is especially curious given the number of people who have been and continue to be infected after becoming fully vaccinated and receiving a booster."
+Responding to the Air Force's argument that vaccinations were necessary to promote military readiness, Self questioned the efficacy of the COVID vaccine, asking whether "a COVID-19 vaccine really provides more sufficient protection [than "natural immunity"]?"